rucio/helm-charts/charts/rucio-server/README.md

 ### Additional Secrets

-In case you need any additional secrets, e.g., special cloud configurations, license keys, etc., you can use `additionalSecrets` in the configuration file.
+In case you need any additional secrets, e.g., special cloud configurations, license keys, etc., you can use `secretMounts` in the configuration file.
 You can install arbitrary secrets in the cluster and this config then makes it available in the pods:

     $ kubectl create secret generic my-release-rse-accounts --from-file=rse-accounts.cfg

-    additionalSecrets
-      rse-accounts:
+    secretMounts:
-        secretName: rse-accounts
+      - secretName: rse-accounts
         mountPath: /opt/rucio/etc/rse-accounts.cfg
         subPath: rse-accounts.cfg